We are committed to providing fast, efficient, and affordable software solutions that set new standards in the software development industry.

 Click image to enlarge

-Note that if the data on an encrypted disk is damaged so severely that it cannot be unlocked using its native software, chances are very small that any data from it can be recovered.
+Note that if the data on an encrypted disk is damaged so severely that it cannot be unlocked using either R-Studio or its native software, it's unlikely that any data can be recovered from it.
 Scanning them reveals nothing.

 Conclusion

 There are numerous different file container formats, most of which can be processed by R-Studio for data recovery.
-Uncompressed disk images, virtual machine images and images created by R-Drive Image can be loaded directly.
-For data recovery from encrypted disks and images and proprietary file container formats, R-Studio can process these as normal logical volumes after they are mounted in the native software.
-But in all cases, if the file container format is corrupted to the point that it cannot be mounted, then the chances of recovering any files are very small.
+Uncompressed disk images, virtual machine images, and some other image formats can be loaded directly.
+For data recovery from encrypted disks and images or proprietary file container formats, R-Studio can unlock them - either on its own or by processing them as normal logical volumes after they are mounted in the native software.
+However, if the file container format is corrupted to the point that it cannot be mounted, the chance of recovering any data is minimal.

 Data Recovery Feedback